-- or removable media to your computer - Viewing images You can also enjoy slideshows and sound playback.

-- Grouping and organizing images You can organize images by displaying them in a calendar format.
-Using shooting date or key words, you can quickly find the particular images you want. - Transferring images from the camera Correcting images using filter and correction functions - Editing images You can rotate, trim or change the image size. - A variety of printing formats You can print in a variety of formats including index prints, calendars. postcards, and more.
+- Transferring images from the camera or removable media to your computer - Viewing images You can also enjoy slideshows and sound playback. - Grouping and organizing images You can organize images into albums or folders.
+Transferred images are automatically organized by shooting date, allowing you to quickly find the particular images you want. - Correcting images using filter and correction functions - Editing images You can rotate, trim or change the image size. - A variety of printing formats You can easily make prints of your pictures. - Creating panorama images You can make a panorama from the photos you have taken using the panorama function. - Updating the camera firmware

-For information about OLYMPUS Master's other features, as well as for details on how to use the software, refer to OLYMPUS Master [Help] or the OLYMPUS Master software user's guide.
+For information about OLYMPUS Master's other features, as well as for details on how to use the software, refer to "Help" in OLYMPUS Master software.